School Trips and Visits

 How do bananas and pineapples grow?
 Why is white chocolate white, but milk chocolate brown?
 Why do cactus plants look so strange?
 What is a Tenrec?
 Find out the answer to these questions and many more, as your pupils explore our 4 glasshouses and 15 acres of gardens.

 Here at Birmingham Botanical Gardens, we offer a `school trip` like no other.
 You can explore our unique glasshouses and experience an authentic rainforest adventure!
-Then walk straight from experiencing hot and humid tropical conditions into a desert climate and observe the changes to plants due to the seasons.
+Then, walk straight from experiencing hot and humid tropical conditions into a desert climate and observe the changes to plants due to the seasons.
+Then, wander down to the Alpine Yard and Rock Garden to marvel at the beautiful flora found on the Tundra.

 A `school trip` like no other!